Find Your Way with Place Names

-Place names on maps, signs and daily conversation help us identify historic, cultural and natural features on the landscape.
+Place names on maps, signs and during daily conversations help us identify historic, cultural and natural features on the landscape.
 Name origins may reveal histories about the people, place and their community.

 Propose New Place Name

-Names evolve over time and new names can be proposed.
+Names evolve over time and new names or name changes can be proposed.
 Name Applications may be submitted by anyone.
 Proposals are reviewed and may be approved by the Nova Scotia representative on the Geographical Names Board of Canada.

 How the Program Works